misk-jsd2/04-functions-and-scope/README.md

 By default, JavaScript functions will return an `undefined` value.
 To test this, use Node to define and run a function __without__ a return value.
 A `return` value "overwrites" this default value.

 ---

+## You Do: Functions Practice

+Work on these in your existing Node repl.
+These functions should all return something.
+Each should:

+1. Take a number as a parameter and return itself squared.
+1. Have 3 optional parameters, all numbers.
+Add all the numbers together.
+If the function is called without passing any numbers in, simply return 10.
+1. Take a number and add some amount of zeroes to the end, returning it (make sure you return a number, not a string)
+1. return a function that console logs 'hello world' (yes you can write functions inside functions!)

+---

 <a name="introduction1"></a>

 ## Introduction to Scope (25 min)